PetWorm/LARVIO/README.md

 To be open sourced soon.

 ## Results
 RMSE on EuRoC dataset.
-Loop closure was not applied in our methods.
+Loop closure was not applied in our algorithm.
 ![comparison](https://github.com/PetWorm/light-msckf/blob/master/results/comparison.jpg)